norahtan/norahtan.github.io/_pages/about.md

   - /about.html
 ---

 My name is Xinyu Tan (谭欣雨) and I also go by Norah.
-I am a third-year Ph.D. student at MIT Math, advised by [Peter Shor](https://math.mit.edu/~shor/) and [Aram Harrow](https://www.mit.edu/~aram/).
+I am a fourth-year Ph.D. student at MIT Math, advised by [Peter Shor](https://math.mit.edu/~shor/) and [Aram Harrow](https://www.mit.edu/~aram/).
 In 2022, I graduated from Duke University with highest distinctions in both Mathematics and Computer Science, and I was fortunated to be advised by [Robert Calderbank](https://ece.duke.edu/faculty/robert-calderbank) and [Jianfeng Lu](https://services.math.duke.edu/~jianfeng/index.html).

 I am broadly interested in quantum information, quantum error-correction and fault-tolerance (click [here](/images/CalderbankShor.jpeg) for a photo of "Calderbank-Shor-Norah").